tbduong/public_library_app/1_users_and_auth.md

 Nice work!
 We're finished with Auth!

+Now delete this app and do it again!!!
+Once you've completed this auth 2x, then move on to the refactoring section below.

 ## Refactoring Params

 Every time we take in a lot of params in a controller it's tedious to write out.